Port42-Developments/Plebs-Finance/README.md

 - Click "Profile" in the navigation
 - Update your name and profile picture
 - Change currency and timezone settings
+- Toggle dark mode on/off (preference is saved)
 - Click "Change PIN" to update your PIN code

 ---